aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/read/_index.md

 ﻿---
 title: "Get a style in a Word document"
+second_title: " online"
+articleTitle: "Get a style"
+linktitle: "Get a style"
 type: docs
 url: /styles/read/
-description: "Get a style in a Word document"
+description: "Get a style in a Word document programmatically via Cloud API."
 weight: 30
 ---